Aerobic gymnastics: Competition format and scoring

 Individual routines consist of eight elements; performing more elements incurs a deduction.
 Elements include dynamic strength elements such as pushup variations and leg circles, static strength elements like planches that may be performed while turning on the hands, jumps, turns, and splits.
 Limited acrobatic elements such as handsprings are allowed as well.
 Up to three elements may be performed in combination with each other for a connection bonus.

 Gymnasts must perform a variety of elements during their routines.
 Individual men must perform a dynamic leap element and may not perform flexibility or balance elements, while individual women must perform a turn.
 Pairs, trios, and groups must perform the same elements simultaneously and show multiple instances of two or more people working together in a collaborative movement.

 The difficulty score is calculated by adding together the difficulty values of the performed elements, then dividing by a different divisor depending on the competition category, and for trios and groups, gender makeup.
 For example, the difficulty a group routine performed by five men will be divided by 2, that of a mixed-gender group by 1.9, and that of an all-women group by 1.8.

 The execution score begins at 10 points, and deductions are taken for wrong technique or mistakes.
 For pairs, trios, and groups, the worst performance of an element across all gymnasts is used to take deductions.

 The artistry score has a maximum of 10 points.
 Routines are evaluated a variety of criteria, such as creativity, musicality and music composition, quality of aerobic movement patterns, use of space, and performance quality.

 History

 Aerobic gymnastics stems from the aerobics trend of the 1980s, which spawned competitions.
-The first national aerobic championships were held in the United States in 1984, and the first (pre-FIG) World championships in 1990, with 16 participating countries.
+The first national aerobic championships were held in the United States in 1984, organized by Howard and Karen Schwartz, who took aerobics from a fitness activity and developed it into a competitive discipline.
+They also organized the first (pre-FIG) World championships in 1990, with 16 participating countries, and the first World Youth Aerobic Championship in 1998, with specific divisions for athletes aged between 8 and 17 years.

 In 1993, various national federations approached the FIG to request it be included as a gymnastics discipline.
 A Code of Points was developed; the first edition was only 20 pages.

 In 1995, the FIG recognised sport aerobics as a new competitive gymnastics discipline, organised judges and coaches courses and launched the first Aerobic Gymnastics World Championships in Paris, with 34 countries sending competitors.
 In 1997, the IWGA (International World Games Association) included Aerobic Gymnastics in the 5th World Games (Lahti, Finland).
 Since 1999, the European Union of Gymnastics has been conducting Aerobic European Gymnastics Championships in every odd year.

 By 2015, 75 national federations participated in aerobic gymnastics.